nicklockwood/Consumer/README.md

 }
 ```

-The `Int(_ string: String)` initializer returns an `Optional` in case the string supplied cannot be converted to an `Int`.
+The `Int(_ string: String)` initializer returns an `Optional` in case the argument cannot be converted to an `Int`.
 Since we've already pre-determined that the string only contains digits, you might think we could safely force unwrap this, but it is still possible for the initializer to fail - the matched integer might have too many digits to fit into 64 bits, for example.

-We could also just return `Int(string)` directly, since the return type for the transform function is `Any?`, but this would be a mistake because that would silently omit the number from the output, and we actually want to treat it as an error instead.
+We could just return the result of `Int(string)` directly, since the return type for the transform function is `Any?`, but this would be a mistake because that would silently omit the number from the output if the conversion failed, and we actually want to treat it as an error instead.

 We've used an imaginary error type called `MyError` here, but you can use whatever type you like.
 Consumer will wrap the error you throw in a `Consumer.Error` before returning it, which will annotate it with the source input offset and other useful metadata preserved from the parsing process.

 ## Common Transforms